01 — Fundamentals

 Frequently asked questions

 CMC stands for Chemistry, Manufacturing, and Controls.
+In BioXion, Program Development is the core module that structures CMC-relevant development workstreams, analytical readiness, partner milestones and regulatory expectations into a phase-aware roadmap, readiness score and risk view.
 It refers to all aspects of pharmaceutical development related to the drug substance and drug product — including process development, analytical characterization, formulation, container closure systems, manufacturing scale-up, and regulatory documentation submitted to health authorities (CTD Module 3).

-CMC development tracks the clinical phases: Preclinical (process establishment, early characterization, IND enabling), Phase 1 (first GMP manufacturing, early formulation, safety specification), Phase 2 (process optimization, scale-up, comparability), Phase 3 (process validation/PPQ, commercial-scale manufacturing, method validation, registration batches), and Commercial (continued process verification, lifecycle management).
-Each phase has specific CMC deliverables and increasing regulatory expectations.
+Program Development tracks the clinical phases: Preclinical (process establishment, early characterization, IND enabling), Phase 1 (first GMP manufacturing, early formulation, safety specification), Phase 2 (process optimization, scale-up, comparability), Phase 3 (process validation/PPQ, commercial-scale manufacturing, method validation, registration batches), and Commercial (continued process verification, lifecycle management).
+Each phase has specific Program Development deliverables and increasing regulatory expectations.

-AI CMC platforms can continuously monitor program data across CMC, CDMO, analytical, quality, and regulatory dimensions — surfacing risks, flagging regulatory gaps, and providing readiness scores.
-The key design principle is non-GxP operation: AI intelligence platforms must sit above the validated infrastructure, requiring no IT integration, no validation burden, and no system access.
+AI Program Development platforms can continuously monitor program data across Program Development, CDMO, analytical, quality, and regulatory dimensions — surfacing risks, flagging regulatory gaps, and providing readiness scores.
+The key design principle is non-GxP operation: AI intelligence platforms must sit above the validated infrastructure, operating without mandatory IT integration during early deployment.
 Platforms like BioXion are designed specifically for this model.

-A CMC Navigator is a structured planning tool that generates phase-appropriate CMC development plans based on the therapeutic modality, target regulatory markets, and development phase.
-BioXion's CMC Navigator module builds modality-specific CMC roadmaps automatically — embedding ICH and agency-specific regulatory context at every milestone, for 9 supported therapeutic modalities.
+A Program Development Navigator is a structured planning tool that generates phase-appropriate Program Development plans based on the therapeutic modality, target regulatory markets, and development phase.
+BioXion's Program Development Navigator module builds modality-specific Program Development roadmaps automatically — embedding ICH and agency-specific regulatory context at every milestone, for 9 supported therapeutic modalities.

 ◈ Biopharma Training — Helvetia Tech Solutions

-This guide covers the strategic landscape of CMC development — the phases, the risks, the regulatory framework, and the role of AI intelligence.
+This guide covers the strategic landscape of Program Development — the phases, the risks, the regulatory framework, and the role of AI intelligence.
 But the real skill is in the execution: knowing how to design a comparability protocol, structure an analytical validation plan, or manage a CDMO governance framework under real-world program constraints.

-Our structured CMC training courses are designed for biopharma professionals who want to build practical, program-ready expertise — grounded in industry experience, not textbook theory.
-Covering real-world biotech program scenarios across multiple modalities and regulatory markets.
+Our structured Program Development training courses are designed for professionals at biopharmaceutical companies and CDMOs who want to build practical, program-ready expertise — grounded in industry experience, not textbook theory.
+Covering real-world program scenarios across multiple modalities and regulatory markets.

 Join the waitlist to be notified when enrollment opens.